kreezii/jsgam/README.md

 # JSGAM
-JavaScript Adventure Game Maker is a game engine inspired on classic graphical point-and-click adventure games.
+JavaScript Adventure Game Maker is a game engine inspired on classic graphical point-and-click adventure games but adapted for new times.

 The project is in **pre-alpha** stage.